 7. Smooth shavers

-Billions of reuseable razors end up in landfill each year.
+Billions of reusable razors end up in landfill each year.
 Whether it is for face or legs, why not treat someone to a luxury metal razor that is not only stylish but eco friendly.
 Take a look at just some of them that are available here.

 8. Bath bombs and scrubs

 A whole host of beauty products are at your fingertips!
 There is a wide range of indulgent items available through online shops or local craft stalls.
 Pick something that is available in a kilner jar or metal tub that can be reused afterwards.
 Even better make your own scrub or bath bomb for that personal touch.
 Take a look at our other articles for recipe ideas.

 9. Jar of treats for those with a sweet tooth